BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 ## Rising Tension

 Does the concentration of power and wealth inevitably lead to "evil"?
-In an objectivly moral sense, most certainly not.
+In an objectively moral sense, most certainly not.
 The consolidation of power, knowledge, and capital has undoubtedly sparked innovation and an impressive array of consumer goods.
 The impact on societal welfare and the possibility to live a "good" life is less clear.
 This question cannot be objectively answered as it largely depends on individual values.